harchcode/gaguna/README.md

 # Gaguna

-This is my collection of useful utils that I often use in my web projects.
+This is my collection of useful (maybe) utils that I often use in my web projects.
+The name Gaguna comes from common Indonesian words "ga guna" which means useless, and this library is surely useless for most of you xD

 ## Features